scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Finally, we plan on improving the support of Sacred for scheduling and distributing runs.
 It already supports "queueing up" experiments, which only creates a database entry containing the sources, desired configuration, and the status ``QUEUED``.
-In the future we hope to include workers, that can be run on different machines and which will fetch queued runs from the database and execute them.
+In the future, we hope to include workers that can be run on different machines and which will fetch queued runs from the database and execute them.
-This way Sacred could offer basic support for distributing computations.
+This way, Sacred could offer basic support for distributing computations.